need4swede/wiki-go/data/documents/getting-started/setup/authentication/document.md

 ### Multiple Users

 Everyone in your household can sign in with their own server account.
 Neptune shows a profile picker at launch, and each profile keeps its own watch history, theme, and preferences.

 See [Profiles](/personalization/profiles) for managing multiple accounts.

-## Emby

-Neptune verifies the server as Emby before presenting its public-user list.
-Choose a listed account or enter the exact username, then enter its local Emby password.
-Passwordless accounts use the same flow with an empty password.

-The resulting token is stored in the Keychain under its Emby server and account identity.
-It is not converted to a Jellyfin session or reused against Jellyfin plugin routes.

-Emby Connect and television PIN authentication are not implemented.
-The Emby flow does not expose Jellyfin Quick Connect as a fallback.